Quédate conmigo: Selection

-At the national final, which took place on 3 March 2012, the winning song was determined by 50% televoting and 50% jury vote.
-"Quédate conmigo" got the highest score by both the juries and televote, and thus was chosen to represent Spain in the Eurovision Song Contest 2012.

 Release

 The song was released in its first version in Spain on digital platforms on 28 February 2012, both as a single and as part of a 4-track EP, Especial Eurovisión, containing her candidate songs for Eurovision.

 The final Eurovision version of the song, with polished production, was included in a special reissue of Una mujer como yo, Soler's latest album, which was re-released on 27 March 2012.
 This version was also released as a single on digital platforms on 30 March 2012 as "Quédate conmigo (Versión Bakú)".

 Soler recorded an English-language version of the song, "Stay With Me", which was released on digital platforms on 24 July 2012.

 Music video

-The official music video of the song premiered on 19 March 2012.
+RTVE premiered the official music video of the song on 19 March 2012.
 The video focuses on Pastora Soler, with medium shots and close-ups of her against a black backdrop.
 These images are alternated with a couple of dancers.
 The music video served to introduce the final version of the song for the Eurovision Song Contest.